ianmaclarty/amulet/doc/scene_nodes.md

 yields `true` or finishes.

 Each action has an ID.
-If the `id` argument is omitted, then its ID is the value of the `action` argument.
+If the `id` argument is omitted, then its ID is the `action` argument itself.
 If present, `id` may be a value of any type besides nil, a function or coroutine (typically it's a string).

 Multiple actions may be attached to a scene node, but they